siyazhu/PAIPAI/README.md

-# Package for Alloy Interstitials Processed with Artificial Intelligence (PAIPAI)
+# Package for Alloy Interstitial Predictions using Artificial Intelligence (PAIPAI)

 <p>